 - Choose a GDDM nickname for the print device.
 Nicknames enable you to predefine complex print or display devices to simplify the work of your end users.
-Nicknames define device characteristics that indicate to GDDM how to format and distribute the report, and they can define both local and remote devices. - 2.
+Nicknames define device characteristics that indicate to GDDM how to format and distribute the - 2.
 Update the GDDM defaults module, ADMADFC, with the specifications of your nickname. - 3.
 Update CICS resource definitions with the values in the nickname specification, so that CICS can link the nickname with the physical device it manages. - 4.
 Update the PRINTER field of the user's row in the Q.PROFILES table.